You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Ozempic?

-Ozempic, also known as semaglutide, is a glucagon-like peptide-1 (GLP-1) receptor agonist used to treat type 2 diabetes.
-It works by mimicking the action of a natural hormone in the body, helping to regulate blood sugar levels and improve insulin sensitivity.
+Ozempic, also known as semaglutide, is a glucagon-like peptide-1 (GLP-1) receptor agonist.
+It works by mimicking the action of a natural hormone in the body, which helps regulate blood sugar levels and appetite.
+By slowing down gastric emptying and reducing hunger, Ozempic promotes weight loss and improves glycemic control in people with type 2 diabetes.

 How Does Ozempic Affect Meal Planning?